ikjun-jang/FSND/projects/02_trivia_api/starter/backend/README.md

     'searchTerm': 'this is the term the user is looking for' }
 ```
-- Returns: any array of questions, a number of totalQuestions that met the search term and the current category string
+- Returns: any array of questions, a number of total_questions that met the search term and the current category string
 ```{
     'questions': [
         {